grommunio/gromox/doc/outlook_rule_spec.rst

 	names are not allowed to contain semicolons, and the OL2019 UI inhibits the keypress.

-All specified catgories must be present on the message for the match to occur.
+All specified categories must be present on the message for the match to occur.
 (Labeling: DE:``Nach Erhalt einer Nachricht ... die Kategorie C1 und C2
 zugeordnet ist...``)